 Who can become a WRI intern?

-Intern applications are solicited from any Cornell University undergraduate student.
+Intern applications are solicited from any Cornell University undergraduate or graduate student.

 How is the program structured?